 - The Handbook for International students, which is also very interested for PhD researchers.
 EGSL strongly recommends reading, in particular, chapters 4 and 5.

 Profile of a Junior Fellow

 The Junior Fellow is an enlisted (second, third or fourth year) PhD researcher with a master in Law or Criminology at a university outside of the Netherlands.
-The Junior Fellow is a talented and highly motivated PhD researcher with demonstrated interest in research relating to one of the research programmes of ESL.
-PhD researchers who can benefit from a scholarship from their home university or from other funding for research visits abroad, are not eligible for a Junior Fellowship.
+The Junior Fellow is a talented and highly motivated PhD researcher with a demonstrated interest in research relating to one of the research programmes of ESL.
+PhD researchers who can benefit from a scholarship from their home university or from other funding for research visits abroad are not eligible for a Junior Fellowship.
 (Please note: PhD researchers who have their own funding are welcome to contact a professor/department at ESL directly to inquire about the possibility of visiting).